Quantification (machine learning)

 that performing quantification by classifying all unlabelled instances and then counting the instances that have been attributed to each class (the 'classify and count' method) usually leads to suboptimal quantification accuracy.
 This suboptimality may be seen as a direct consequence of 'Vapnik's principle', which states:

 If you possess a restricted amount of information for solving some problem, try to solve the problem directly and never solve a more general problem as an intermediate step.
 It is possible that the available information is sufficient for a direct solution but is insufficient for solving a more general intermediate problem.

 In our case, the problem to be solved directly is quantification, while the more general intermediate problem is classification.
 As a result of the suboptimality of the 'classify and count' method, quantification has evolved as a task in its own right, different (in goals, methods, techniques, and evaluation measures) from classification.

 Quantification tasks

+Quantification tasks according to the set of classes

 The main variants of quantification, according to the characteristics of the set of classes used, are: